BitcoinDesign/Guide/guide/inheritance-wallet/backup.md

    height = 800
 %}

-The wallet configuration allows a wallet application to generate addresses and identify the rules that define how bitcoin can be spent from these addresses.
-The private keys are required to sign transactions & spend the bitcoin.
+The wallet configuration, also called [wallet descriptor](https://bitcoin.design/guide/glossary/#output-script-descriptor), gives a wallet application all the information it needs to generate addresses and identify the rules that define how bitcoin can be spent from these addresses.
+The private keys are required to sign transactions and spend the bitcoin.

 Thus, the Joneses need to safely backup and store six private keys as well as the wallet configuration.